ben-manes/gradle-versions-plugin/README.md

 #### A recommended configuration

-The properties below each solve a different problem, and most builds end up wanting the same few.
-This is a complete starting point, assembled from the sections that follow:
+Most builds end up wanting the same starting point, and it is now one line:

 <details open>
 <summary>Kotlin</summary>